 What is Sonos?

 In the company’s own words: “Sonos is the smart speaker system that streams all your favourite music to any room, or every room.
 Control your music with one simple app, and fill your home with pure, immersive sound.”

 That’s a pretty accurate summary and Sonos is easily one of the easiest wireless speaker systems for consumers to get to grips with and set up.
 Watch the video at the top of the page for a nice visual overview.

 Sonos speakers simply connect to the internet and each other via your home Wi-Fi network and you control them with the Sonos app which is available for iOS, Android, Mac and Windows (download it via here).
 The speakers also have buttons for basic functions.
 The Sonos Controller app has replaced the physical controller which used to be the traditional method.

 There was a time when you needed the Sonos Bridge to connect the speakers together but those days are gone - although the Sonos Boost is available if you have poor Wi-Fi in your home.
 You just need to connect one to your router instead to create a Sonos Mesh Network.
 A handy feature is that the Ethernet ports on the back of Sonos speakers can be used to provided connectivity to other devices, like laptops, via the Sonos Mesh Network.

-Sonos has previously been out of many consumers’ budgets but the Play:1 means the system is affordable at £149.
-Prices then go up to £699 for the home theatre speakers.
+Sonos has previously been out of many consumers’ budgets but the Sonos One is a reasonable £199/$199 - while the Ikea Symfonisk bookshelf is even cheaper at £99/$99.
+Prices then go up to £799/$799 for the full-on home theatre speakers.